 - In Lupin III Pilot Film, Jigen shoots down the chandelier to knock out the policemen hiding behind a table.

 - In a later filler case, a man named Itsuro Soejima dies when a just-as-huge chandelier in his house falls on him.
-Then there's a Double Subversion: first it looks like Soejima shot down said chandelier while drunk and that's why it fell on him, and later we see that Soejima was killed by his sister-in-law Kyouko Takahata in practice, since she got him drunk and manipulated him to shoot the chandelier to kill him.
+Then there's a Double Subversion: first it looks like Soejima shot down said chandelier while drunk and that's why it fell on him, and later it's seen that Soejima was, in practice, killed by his sister-in-law Kyouko Takahata: she got him drunk and manipulated him to shoot the chandelier to kill him.